Fabulang/quiz/en/magic-wings.md

 ---
 ---

+1. Matthew wants to

+   * do well in school
+   * go to a better school
+   * have fun

-1. Matthew makes ducks appear, because
+2. Matthew makes ducks appear, because

    * his spell goes wrong
    * he thinks it will impress his teachers
    * he thinks they will make him strong
    * he thinks they will make him fly

-2. The ducks
+3. The ducks

    * make Matthew popular
    * break school equipment
    * fly out the window
    * can talk

-3. The headmistress
+4. The headmistress

    * is impressed by Matthew's spell
    * is very angry with Matthew